strauss/hornet-queen/README.md

 - In some cases the implicit maximum array size can be a problem when resizing a hash table.
     - This will be addressed in future releases, maybe by somehow™ getting rid of the size limit.
-- The generic arrays are no classical arrays and all Array convenience methods are not applicable.
+- The generic arrays are no classical arrays and all array convenience functions in Kotlin and convenience methods from the class `Arrays` are not applicable.
     - For now, this seems to be an unsolvable problem.
+Maybe I will provide some of these functions/methods in the future.
 - Copying a native generic array is slower for greater array sizes.
     - This might be solvable by using the `ByteBuffer` as intended.